statsmodels/statsmodels/scikits/statsmodels/docs/source/sandbox.rst

 existing functions in scipy for time series analysis.
 Related functions are available in matplotlib, nitime, and scikits.talkbox.
-Those functions are designed more for the use in signal processing where longer time series are available and work largely in the frequency domain.
+Those functions are designed more for the use in signal processing where longer time series are available and work more in the frequency domain.

 .. currentmodule:: scikits.statsmodels.sandbox